Terenceyuyue/varFEM/README.md

 We shall establish an iFEM-like package or a simplified version with certain extensions, named mFEM toolbox.

+- We first review the finite element methods for classical problems, including 1-D and 2-D Poisson equations, linear elasticity problems and plate bening problems, etc.

+- The basic programming style comes from iFEM.
+In fact, we have reviewed the computation and the assembly of stiffness matrix and load vector step by step in the PDF document.

+- It should be pointed out that the package is only designed to help more people understand the hidden ideas in iFEM.
+In fact, a considerable part of the program is extracted from iFEM with minor changes or simplications.
+See Copyright in the M-lints.

+- On this basis, we hope to develop the "variational formulation based programming" introduced in FreeFEM, a high level multiphysics finite element software.

 ## Arrangement of the ongoing Toolbox

-- The toolbox has two important folders：fem and variational.
+- The toolbox has two important folders：equation and variational.

-  - fem: It contains all source files for solving various partial differential equations.
+  - equation: It contains all source files for solving various partial differential equations.
   - variational: A new feature is the variational formulation based programming.
-It extends the applicaton in fem folder.
+It extends the applicaton in equation folder.
-                 We have already provided P1, P2 and P3 Lagrange elements for one dimensional and two dimensional problems as well as                    the vectorized problems, e.g. the linear elasticity problem.
+                 We have already provided P1, P2 and P3 Lagrange elements for 1-D, 2-D and 3-D problems as well as the vectorized problems, e.g. the linear elasticity problem.

-- example: All running examples corresponding to fem and variational are placed in the example folder.
+- example: All running examples corresponding to equation are placed in the example folder.

-- tool: You can find functions involving visulization, boundary setting, mesh generation, and numerical integration and so on.
+- tool,fem,mesh: You can find functions involving visulization, boundary setting, mesh generation, and numerical integration and so on.

 - pdedata: It provides information of PDE equations associated with examples in example folder.